 Most often known as just Maersk, A.P.
-Moeller-Maersk Group is a Danish conglomerate company with reach and operations in a number of different sectors including oil and gas, transportation, and specialty training.
-For maritime work Maersk is most known for container shipping.
-Its name and logo are easily recognizable on shipping containers seen on trains across the U.S. and the world.
-Since 1996 Maersk has been the world’s largest container shipping line.
+Moeller-Maersk Group is a Danish conglomerate with reach and operations in several sectors, including oil and gas, transportation, and specialty training.
+For maritime work, Maersk is most known for container shipping.
+Maersk has faced several incidents and controversies, most famously having ships hijacked by pirates.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area